SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Videotek_VSG-4TSG.md

 ## About

-The following driver will be used in order to properly configure and monitor the Imagine Communications Videotek VSG-4TSG.
+The following connector will be used in order to properly configure and monitor the Imagine Communications Videotek VSG-4TSG.
 This connector uses SNMPv2 protocol in order to poll from and configure data on the device.

 ### Version Info